-Transfers from the general fund provide additional funding for special projects and the District Court.
-Transfers from the precinct fund provide funding for ongoing road maintenance.
+Transfers from the general fund provide additional funding for special projects.
 Transfers from nonmajor special revenue funds were to release funds to appropriate agencies and departments.

 Note 8 - Long-Term Obligations

 The County's long-term debt consists of capital leases payable.
 Other long-term debt consists of the accrued liability for employee vested compensated absences.